Finding coherent node groups in directed graphs: Concluding remarks

 \section{Concluding remarks}

+In this paper, we considered partitioning the nodes of a directed graph into an ordered set of coherent groups.
+The objective was to minimize $L_2$ loss within groups and avoid crossing edges between groups, especially edges from nodes in later groups to earlier groups.

-In this paper, we considered segmenting directed networks by grouping nodes into coherent groups while minimizing (backward) cross edges.
-We considered two general approaches: The first approach is an iterative algorithm, alternating between fixing the centroids and optimizing the partition, and vice versa.
-We showed that finding a partition is an NP-hard problem, but that we can find the partition exactly for tree graphs in $\bigO{dn}$ time, or when the number of groups is two in $\bigO{n(d + m)}$ time.
-For a more general case, we proposed an algorithm optimizing the nodes between pairs of groups at a time, as well as a greedy local search algorithm.
-We performed experiments on both synthetic and real-world datasets to demonstrate that the algorithms are practical, finding coherent node groups with a low loss in a feasible number of iterations and running time.
+We formulated a mixed-integer linear program that can solve our problem in exponential time.
+To find solutions in polynomial time, we considered heuristic approaches that utilize an iterative algorithm, alternating between fixing the centroids and optimizing the partition, and vice versa.
+We showed that finding a partition is an \np-hard problem, but that we can find the partition exactly for tree graphs, or when the number of groups is $k=2$.

+For the general case, we created versions of the iterative approach based on greedy local search, spanning forests, and iteratively optimizing the partition for two groups at a time, as well as a linear programming rounding algorithm that finds a $k-1$-approximation for the subproblem.

+We performed experiments on both synthetic and real-world datasets to demonstrate that the algorithms are practical, outperform baselines, and find coherent node groups in a small number of iterations and linear running time.

-While this paper focused on using the $L_2$ loss function for measuring the distance between the real-valued feature vectors, our methods could be used together with other types of loss functions.
-In particular, networks, where nodes have categorical features, provide an interesting line for future work.
-Another direction for future work would be to consider how more advanced methods for initializing the sets could be applied or developed for our problem, rather than assigning each node to a random set at the beginning of the algorithm.
+While this paper applied the $L_2$ loss function to measure the distance between two real-valued feature vectors, our methods could be used with other types of distance measures.
+In particular, networks with categorical features for the nodes provide an interesting line for future work.
+Another direction for future work would be to consider graphs where the feature vectors are assigned to the edges rather than the nodes.
+Alternatively, better initialization methods for our algorithms could be considered.